borti4938/n64adv2_fw/README.md

 | **Shift N64 input image - Vertical shift**| 0 | Shifts the input by a certain number of lines before the buffer |
 | **Shift N64 input image - Horizontal shift** | 0 | Shifts the input by a certain number of pixels before the buffer |

-\[5\] Integer interpolation: If an output pixel is _exactly_ between two inputs, the output is the mean between both inputs to reduce uneven pixel and shimmering a bit.
+\[5\] Integer (soft) interpolation: If an output pixel is _exactly_ between two inputs, the output is the mean between both inputs to reduce uneven pixel and shimmering a bit.
 Scaling for 240p/288p is always integer scaling no matter what is set as _Interpolation type_.
 \[6\] You are allowed to quickly change the _Scaling - Settings for_ on this screen by pressing **L** or **R** on the controller as long as your curser is somewhere around the _Scaling_ related options.
 \[6.1\] Scaling for 240p/288p output resolution is restricted to **open** _Link v/h factors_ and **pixelwise** _v/h scaling steps_.
 \[6.2\] _Vertical scale value_ can only be set under 480 lines for 240p/288p scaling.
 Default depends on resolution.